sinnamone/pyinteraseq/README.md

 # 1)  Installation

-The source code of InteactomeSeq pipeline are available on github at this address: https://github.com/sinnamone/InteractomeSeq

 With this steps below users can mirror the excecution of the webserver https://interactomeseq.ba.itb.cnr.it/ in order to perform analysis from command line.

 ### Install Miniconda